 Trial to begin of two men accused of robbing cyclist Mark Cavendish and his wife

-Cavendish and his wife Peta were threatened at their home in the Ongar area of Essex at about 2.35am on November 27 last year.
+Cavendish and his Peta were threatened at their home in the Ongar area of Essex at about 2.35am on November 27 2021.

 The trial of two men accused of robbing Olympic cyclist Mark Cavendish and his wife Peta is set to begin on Tuesday.